Todd Akin: Fiscal issues

 In his early years in Congress, Akin brought back earmarks for his district, voted to raise the debt ceiling, voted for off-balance-sheet wars in Iraq and Afghanistan, and voted to create the unfunded Medicare prescription drug benefit.
-Later in his tenure he opposed increases in taxation and spending.
+Later in his tenure, he opposed increases in taxation and spending.
 He voted in 2007 against an expansion of the State Children's Health Insurance Program (SCHIP), objecting to its potential coverage of children in families making up to $62,000 a year, and stating that proof of U.S. citizenship was not required.
 He also said the bill would "weaken the private health care system" and lead the country "further down the slippery slope to socialized medicine."
 He voted against federally funded school breakfasts and lunches, and called student loans "a stage-three cancer of socialism".
 He also voted against increasing the minimum wage.
 He was a vocal critic of the September 2008 bank bailout, and voted against it.
-He voted no on the Affordable Health Care Act in March 2010, and on Paul Ryan's fiscal year 2012 budget.
+He voted no on the Affordable Health Care Act in March 2010.
+He voted for Paul Ryan's fiscal year 2012 budget.

 Military issues

 Akin spent time working on military and veterans issues.
-On the House Armed Services Committee he served as the chairman of the Seapower and Projection Forces Subcommittee, which handles Navy and Air Force issues.
+On the House Armed Services Committee, he served as the chairman of the Seapower and Projection Forces Subcommittee, which handles Navy and Air Force issues.
 He served as the Ranking Republican on the Seapower Subcommittee and the Oversight and Investigations Subcommittee.
 Akin also introduced veterans-related bills, most notably the Open Burn Pit Registry Act, which creates a registry for Iraq and Afghanistan veterans who were exposed to burn pits.
 He opposed repeal of the Dover Policy, which banned media coverage of caskets of troops returning home from overseas, citing privacy and decorum issues.